Last Updated on by

 bObi Classic allows you to clean easily and fast.
 It has three buttons that say “Go,” “Juice,” and “Waffle.”
 Pressing Go would activate the normal cleaning mode, which makes use of proprietary algorithm to clean your floor.
 Meanwhile, the Waffle mode is used if you need to clean up a small area of around 10 sq. ft.
 This mode is perfect for small spills such as sugar or chocolate powder.
 The Juice mode, on the other hand, tells the robot vacuum to go back to its charging station.

 You can use the bObi Classic to vacuum your hardwood floors or you can attach the mop extension with a mini mop cloth to sweep, vacuum, and disinfect your floors.
-That means that it does not only pick up dirt and dust, it leaves the floor shiny, too.
+That means that it does not only pick up pet hair, dust, dirt and debris, it leaves the floor shiny, too.

 The robot vacuum uses two brushes for cleaning surfaces and a side brush for the corners and sides.
 It also has a UV light that sterilizes the surface.
 What’s more, it makes use of sensors to help avoid crashing against walls and dropping off stairs or elevations, as well as to detect dirt and focus more on the dirtier areas.